CinderRepo/pilots.cinder.io/README.md

 pilots.cinder.io
 ================

-Pilots if a crowdsourcing based website for validation of film ideas.
+Pilots is a crowdsourcing based website for validation of film ideas.

 ##TODO